beppe9000/wurst-client.tk/_wiki/Mods/Force_OP_(AuthMeCracker).md

 - **Turn AntiSpam on** and you won't see all the annoying `Wrong password!` messages from AuthMe.

 - You can also **do this with normal users** to get access to their plots, items, etc.

+- Do not use the same IP address for normal play and for ForceOP.
+If you do, chances are that you could be banned for multi-accounting before being able to exploit your victim.